your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Accessibility for authentication and security flows covers visual, motor, and literacy constraints, not just WCAG contrast ratios
 - [ ] Re-ran Nielsen's heuristics through a security lens (status visibility, real-world match, error prevention, recognition over recall)
 - [ ] Verified nothing in the flow trains users toward unsafe workarounds (sticky-note passwords, artificial mouse movement to dodge a lock screen)
+- [ ] Explicitly designed the alert/incident state, not just the happy path — named where alert fatigue or mode confusion could set in during high-volume periods, and what specifically stops it

 ## Metrics & Measurement
 - [ ] Defined metrics with a quantitative expression, not "high/low" or "% risk reduction"